maryjohnben/Recipe-tracking-App/README.md

   Project focuses on frontend components and data is directly fed to showcase the React functionality of the project.
 Fully integrated backend is missing for this project.
   <br>
-Please see backend projects or full stack projects to see other works.
+Please see other backend projects or full stack projects to see other backend works.

 </p>